wilsonliaows/docs/connectors/salesforce/batch-operations.md

 ![Advanced configuration](/assets/images/salesforce-docs/batch-advanced-config.png)
 *Advanced configuration*

-In the advanced configuration section, choose if the request should be rolled back if a record fails to be updated.
-The **entire** request will be rolled back if the list has less than 200 lines (less than 200 records created in Salesforce).
-This means that if 1 of 200 records fail, all the records will not be updated.

-However, if the batch is larger than 200 records, only the affected batch is rolled back.
-For example, if the list is 1,000 lines long, it is processed in 5 batches of 200.
-If the 1st line fails, only the 1st batch out of 5 is rolled back.
+In the advanced configuration section, choose if you want to roll back if the record creation fails.
+If **Yes**, this is how the roll-back works:

+Workato processes in batches of 200 records per batch.
+So when 1 record in a batch fails, that whole batch will be rolled back, but other batches will not be affected.

+For example, if 1000 records are being created, they will be divided into 5 batches of 200 records each.
+If a record in the 1st batch failed, that entire 1st batch of 200 records will be rolled back.
+The other 4 batches are not affected and will be processed as normal.

 The default, **No**, is the recommended setting.
 The records that are created successfully will remain created, and the failed records are handled by additional logic in the subsequent recipe steps.